Genomicsplc/variantkey/README.md

 This project contains tools to generate and process a 64 bit Unsigned Integer Key for Human Genetic Variants

-The VariantKey is sortable for chromosome and position, and it is also fully reversible for variants with up to 5 nucleotides between Reference and Alternate alleles.
+The VariantKey is sortable for chromosome and position, and it is also fully reversible for variants with up to 11 bases between Reference and Alternate alleles.
 It can be used to sort, search and match variant-based data easily and very quickly.

 **IMPORTANT**: This model assumes that the variants have been: